-In 2009 the NSW State Government introduced a Waste and Environment Levy.
-The levy commenced at \$10 per tonne and increased by another \$10 plus CPI each year.
-The levy aims to increase the price of landfilling waste in an effort to reduce waste and promote recycling or reusable materials.
-In 2017/2018 the levy is \$79.60 per tonne and is expected to increase by CPI in 2018/19 financial year.
+The New South Wales State Government applies a Waste and Environment Levy to waste that is landfilled in NSW.
+The levy aims to increase the cost of landfilling waste in an effort to reduce waste and promote recycling.
+In the 2018/2019 financial year the levy was \$81.30 per tonne and is expected to increase by CPI for the 2019/20 financial year.
 The cost of the levy is applied to waste collection and disposal services.